 - To speak, exhibit, or appear at OSHA's or the Río Piedras Campus of the University of Puerto Rico's conferences, local meetings, or other educational events.

 - To work with other Alliance participants on specific issues and projects on construction, general and maritime industries, that are addressed and developed through the Alliance Program.

 OSHA's Alliances provide parties an opportunity to participate in a voluntary cooperative relationship with OSHA for purposes such as raising awareness of OSHA's rulemaking and enforcement initiatives, training and education, and outreach and communication.
 These Alliances have proved to be valuable tools for both OSHA and its Alliance participants.
 By entering into an Alliance with a party, OSHA is not endorsing or promoting, nor does it intend to endorse or promote, any of that party's products or services.

-An implementation team made up of representatives of each organization will meet to develop a plan of action, determine working procedures, and identify the roles and responsibilities of the participants.
-In addition, they will meet at least three times per year to track and share information on activities and results in achieving the goals of the Alliance.
-OSHA team members will include representatives of the Puerto Rico Area Office and any other appropriate offices.
+An implementation team made up of representatives of each organization will meet to develop a work plan, determine working procedures, and identify the roles and responsibilities of the participants.
+In addition, they will meet at least two times per· year to track and share information on activities and results in achieving the goals of the Alliance.
+OSHA team members will include representatives of the Puerto Rico Area Office, and any other appropriate offices.
 PR OSHA team members will include representatives from the Consultation Division.

 This agreement will remain in effect for two years.
 Any signatory may terminate it for any reason at any time, provided they give 30 days written notice.
 This agreement may be modified at any time with the written concurrence of all signatories.

 - Robert Kulick, Regional Administrator, OSHA